kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Using Segments With Models

-Segments inform thresholds.
+Segments inform thresholds
-Segments inform messaging.
+Segments inform messaging
 Combined approaches improve results

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.